chrisguttandin/standardized-audio-context/README.md

 ### isAnyAudioParam()

 This is a helper function similiar to `isAnyAudioNode()` but for AudioParams.
-It also allows to identify them without any custom instanceof or property checks.
 It returns true if the given value is an AudioParam or false in case it isn't.
 It doesn't matter if the given value is an AudioParam which has been created with `standardized-audio-context` or not.

 ```js
 import { OfflineAudioContext, isAnyAudioParam } from 'standardized-audio-context';